slithiaote/lepton/README.md

 # Contributing
 If you wish to report bugs, please use the issue tracker at Github.
 If you would like to contribute to Lepton, just open an issue or a merge request.

+# Docker images

+We use the following Docker images in this project
+- ocamlpro/ocaml:4.14 : Alpine Linux with OCaml, just enough for compiling lepton
+- lepton + python : for testing the markdown formatter and python chunks
+- lepton + debian + latex : for producing PDF documentation